 Vinci Engine Supports

 The Vinci engine is scheduled to make its maiden flight in 2018.
-Moog Dublin is designing and developing the engine supports on the new reignitable cryogenic upper stage of Ariane 5.
-The Vinci Engine Supports contain a total of 125 individual components made by Moog Dublin.
+Moog is designing and developing the engine supports on the new reignitable cryogenic upper stage of Ariane 5.
+The Vinci Engine Supports contain a total of 125 individual components made by Moog.

 - SBTP (Lower Turbopump Support)